Mental Health and Fitness Speakers

 Dan Lerner

-Positive Psychologist | Instructor of NYU’S “The Science of Happiness”
+Positive Psychologist | Instructor of NYU’S “The Science of Happiness” | Strengths-Based Performance Coach

-The overlooked key to achieving your unique potential?
+The overlooked key to high performance?
 Passion.

 Cassie Holmes